21 CFR Part 11, EU Annex 11 & MHRA: A Compliance Checklist for QC Labs

 If your team still uses spreadsheets, shared folders, or manual forms, it’s hard to:

-- Show who entered what data — and when
+- Show who entered what data (and when)

 - Prevent accidental (or intentional) changes